-Elizabeth’s rule was characterised by the cautious handling of political, foreign and religious affairs, and an overall sense of fairness and tolerance.
+Elizabeth’s rule was characterized by the cautious handling of political, foreign, and religious affairs.
+There was also an overall sense of fairness and tolerance.
 Of course, her reign was not without its problems: the events surrounding the plots of Mary Queen of Scots – the Babington Plot in particular – resulted in the trial and execution of Mary by Elizabeth (1586-7).

-Elizabeth was also responsible for stabilizing and reinstating the Church of England, removing the Pope as its head and instead becoming its Supreme Governor herself.
-She introduced a new Book of Common Prayer, ensured that an English translation of the Bible became widely available, and saw to it that public worship was conducted in English rather than in Latin.
+Elizabeth was also responsible for stabilizing and reinstating the Church of England.
+She removed the Pope as its head and instead became its Supreme Governor herself.
+She introduced a new Book of Common Prayer and ensured that an English translation of the Bible became widely available.
+Elizabeth also saw to it that public worship was conducted in English rather than in Latin.

-One of the most important portraits of Elizabeth I is the Darnley portrait of c.1575.
-It is believed that this was one of few portraits that were painted from life, and the face of Elizabeth as depicted here became the template for many other representations of her afterwards.
+One of the most important portraits of Queen Elizabeth I is the Darnley portrait of c.1575.
+It is believed that this was one of few portraits that were painted from life.
+The face of Elizabeth as depicted here became the template for many other representations of her afterwards.

-One of the most celebrated aspects of Elizabeth’s monarchy was the fact that she refused to marry, even when great pressure was placed upon her to do so by her own government, and the association of the ‘Virgin Queen’ became synonymous with her success as a monarch.
+One of the most celebrated aspects of Elizabeth’s monarchy was the fact that she refused to marry, even when great pressure was placed upon her, such as by her own government.
+As a result, the association of the “Virgin Queen” became synonymous with her success as a monarch.
 The result was a cult-like status in which Elizabeth was held up as a paragon of unrivalled majestic and female purity.

-Below is the Ditchley Portrait of Elizabeth from c.1592.
+Below is the Ditchley Portrait of Queen Elizabeth from c.1592.
 Here she is depicted bathed in light, all storms and darkness behind her, astride the world.
-This painting was commissioned by Sir Henry Lee who was the Queen’s champion from 1559 – 1590.
-The impression is once again of absolute power and perfection, although this time the face reveals perhaps a little of the aging that would normally be associated with a woman of sixty years.
-Here Elizabeth is shown in a youthful light – her skin flawless, her bodice low cut, her stature upright and slender – yet there is hollowness to her eyes.
-Perhaps it is the Netherlandish will to paint realistically that revealed this detail where other artists may have been tempted to gloss over what by now must have been obvious signs of ageing?
+This painting was commissioned by Sir Henry Lee, who was the Queen’s champion from 1559 to 1590.
+The impression is once again of absolute power and perfection.
+However, this time the face reveals perhaps a little of the aging that would normally be associated with a woman of sixty years.
+Here Elizabeth is shown in a youthful light – her skin flawless, her bodice low cut, her stature upright and slender – yet there is a hollowness to her eyes.
+Perhaps it is the Netherlandish will to paint realistically that revealed this detail where other artists may have been tempted to gloss over what, by now, must have been obvious signs of aging.

 The Ditchley Portrait was followed only a few years later by a painting that has only recently been authenticated (2010-11), also attributed to the school of Marcus Gheeraerts the Younger.
 Below, dating from c.
 1595 is an image of Elizabeth that would almost certainly have been disapproved and most likely banned.
-This version of the Queen is rather more factual that fantastical, clearly showing the process of ageing in the lines advancing across her face, the forming of jowls and sallow discolouration to her complexion.
-Still, there is grace to her demeanour and that certain, bright composure that can be seen in the early portrait at the beginning of this article remains with her.
-During her long lifetime and exceptional reign Elizabeth I was subject to no one, but eventually, no matter who we are, we all become subject to the passage of time.
+This version of the Queen is rather more factual that fantastical.
+That is to say, it clearly shows the process of ageing in the lines advancing across her face, the forming of jowls, and sallow discoloration to her complexion.
+Still, there is grace to her demeanor and that certain, bright composure that can be seen in the early portrait at the beginning of this article remains with her.
+During her long lifetime and exceptional reign, Elizabeth I was subject to no one.
+However, eventually, no matter who we are, we all become subject to the passage of time.